 Table 10.
-Summary of acoustic measures that were important for distinguishing the six phonation types in !Xóõ and their articulatory correlates.
+Summary of acoustic measures that were important for distinguishing the six phonation types in !Xóõ and their articulatory correlates

 Breathy-creaky vowels are excluded because they are defined by the acoustic characteristics of breathy vowels followed by the acoustic characteristics of creaky ones.
+HNR, harmonics-to-noise ratio; SoE, strength of excitation.